dargueta/libmetaldata/README.rst

 Footnotes
 ---------

-.. [#] I used a cross-compiler here because my Cygwin  partition kicked the bucket.
+.. [#] I used a cross-compiler here because my Windows partition kicked the bucket.
 .. [#] Requires SDCC 4.3+
 .. [#] Triggers a bug in SDCC and crashes the compiler.